AxlMi/AIC_project6/README.md

  ## FOR USE u need :

- # - Create file confidential.py with this variable :
+ ### - Create file confidential.py with this variable :
  - aws_key = " enter ur AWS KEY, you can found him in your AWS Account"
  - aws_secret = " enter ur key secret , you can found him in your AWS Account"
  - sql_user = "enter ur account for use SQL"
  - sql_password = "enter ur password"
  - smtp_server = " indicate your smtp server"
  - smtp_port = "port of your smtp server"
  - user_smtp = " your mail address"
  - password_smtp " your password address"
  - fromaddr = " Systeme < your mail adress> "
  - toaddrs = " destination mail"
  - key_encryption = " your key AES"

+ You need to install the requirements.txt : pip freeze > requirements.txt

+ ## starting the script :

+ Now you can launch this script with : python3 main.py